johnstonelab/Insulin_genome_topology/README.md

 # Insulin_genome_topology
-Pipelines for bioinformatic analysis on how hormone controls nuclear architecture.
+Codes for bioinformatic analysis on how hormone controls nuclear architecture.
 This is for the manuscript "Transcription elongation induces rapid sub-genic repositioning of the 3D genome during acute hormone signaling"